Can Chickens Eat Corn Cobs? Yes!

 What do Chickens Like to Eat?
 Corn Cob Treats, of Course!

-Leftover corn cobs from Halloween and Thanksgiving don’t need to be thrown away.
+Leftover corn cobs don’t need to be thrown away.
 You may wonder can chickens eat corn cobs?
-Yes they can.
+Yes, they can.
 They can be used to make a nutrient-rich activity treat.
 This treat is high in protein that will help to keep them active and warm through the colder months and fight boredom if they need to be confined.

 - Dried corn cobs (Field corn or Indian corn with or without the husks.)